GRADUATE STUDENTS

 UNDERGRADUATE RESEARCH ASSISTANTS

-The Clinical Neuroscience Lab is currently not accepting undergraduate RA applications for the Summer and Fall semesters of 2024.
+The Clinical Neuroscience Lab is currently accepting undergraduate RA applications for the Spring, Summer, and Fall semesters of 2024.

 Research Assistants (RAs) are vital members of our research team.